There are no products in your shopping cart.

 My regular 'therapy' is to watch the sun set, enjoy the quiet of the evening, reflect upon what has gone on in the day and be grateful for being able to BREATHE.
 Tonight it was with the lovely summer evening's air with the breeze and let it wash the cares of my day away.
 There are fewer cares on my mind hearing from you that Ellen's doing well, it feels like we're family so I was concerned.

-I've 'allowed' myself to cry for the last two years, due to the help of an amazing healer and wise woman who in one session released the closedness I had around my heart which had developed there as self protection in my formative years when I didn't have the tools to deal with the situations presenting themselves to my young self.
+I have been able to fully breathe, and to cry, due to the help of an amazing healer and wise woman who I encountered quite 'serendipitously' at a concert in Western Colorado; in one session it released the closedness I had around my heart which had developed there as self protection in my formative years when I didn't have the tools to deal with the situations presenting themselves to my young self.
+People are like onions, we really are.
+Eventually, if you keep looking hard enough you'll get to the center/core.

-Thank you for the history lesson -- my mother taught me that by learning history it gives you an advantage for knowing how to proceed from where we are NOW. ~~ Mardy
+Thank you for the history lesson -- my mother taught me that by learning history it gives you an advantage for knowing how to proceed from where we are NOW, and I have to admit -- she was right! ~~ Mardy

 Mardy dawlink,